ESA title

 Service/ system concept

-e-RASM is a decision support tool (DST) providing 14-days forecasts of a soil water index to help customers to manage their irrigations.
+e-RASM is a decision support tool (DST) providing daily the soil water content of the farmers’ fields and a 7-day forecast to help customers to manage their irrigations.
 This DST is 100% digital as no soil sensors are required and aims to be available for the main European crops and soil types.
 The tool is available on the Weenat application or via API.

 Space Added Value

 Most of the competitors’ solutions for optimizing irrigation are based on: i) satellite/weather data without any soil sensors calibration ; ii) water balance models that are difficult to calibrate.
-We have about 25k soil sensors and weather stations deployed in Europe that can be used in combination with satellite data (Landsat, Copernicus, MODIS, ...) to develop a powerful and well-calibrated tool to calculate the soil water status of each crop everywhere in Europe.
+We have about 25k soil sensors deployed in Europe that are used in combination with satellite data and our own spatialised weather observation model to develop a powerful and well-calibrated tool to calculate the soil water content of each plot everywhere in Europe.
 The contribution of satellite data enables the extension of our services to countries where the networks are less efficient and at a lower cost.
-In addition, satellite indicators (soil moisture, soil temperature, vegetation indexes) can help us to extend our knowledge of the state of water stress in farmers' plots.
+In addition, satellite indicators (soil moisture, soil temperature, vegetation indexes) help us to extend our knowledge of the state of water stress in farmers' plots.

 Current Status